Frequently Asked Questions

 This long term serviceability was an issue with many of the commercial brewing setups we considered and is one of the main reasons why we decided to design our own.
 Some commercially available systems use patent pending parts and programming to control the entire brewing process that by law nobody else is allowed to reproduce.
 What happens if in 2 years (let alone 20 years) down the road the setup fails and the manufacturer is no longer in business?
 The expensive system is now useless.
 We've seen many companies with custom brewing setups go out of business after only a year or two, leaving their customers with unsupported equipment worth thousands of dollars.
 Interest in homebrewing and craft beer is at an all-time high so everyone is out to make a buck.
 There are dozens of upstart companies popping up every year.
 Most do not survive.

 Other companies use proprietary parts that may or may not be available in the future.
-For example, I would not want something like the Blichmann Boil Coil as my heating elements as they require two non-standard sized holes in the kettles.
-If a few years down the road I need to replace one and it's no longer available (or the size has changed) I need to replace the kettles as well or at least find a way to plug those holes.
+For example, we would not want something like the Blichmann Boil Coil as our heating elements as they require two non-standard sized holes in the kettles.
+If a few years down the road we need to replace one and it's no longer available (or the size has changed) we need to replace the kettles as well or at least find a way to plug those holes.
 Standard sized heating elements on the other hand will always be available due to the thousands of non-brewery related applications such as hot water tanks.

 This website provides anyone building our brewing setup a complete list of standard parts, assembly instructions, and even wiring diagrams.
 Readers may download our book and effectively have an offline comprehensive service and maintenance manual for life.
 No other brewing setup comes with this level of detail.